 Parker reached for the floating bottle of cachaça.
 The sleeves of his suit were tied around his waist, and the blue ink of a tattoo peeked under the t-shirt he wore underneath.
 “Come on, Byrne.
 Don’t you want to be part of this?
 Make history?”
 He took a swig and let the bottle float between us again.
 “Remember this likely goes both ways.
 They’re probably just as excited to make contact.
 I mean … my god, can you believe it?
 We’re the first humans—the first aliens—they’ve ever encountered.”

-I resisted the impulse to start chewing my thumbnail again: instead I grabbed the bottle and took another long swallow while the conversation went on between the others.
+I resisted the impulse to start chewing my thumbnail again: instead I grabbed the bottle and took another long swallow.
 “I think it’s crucial we make a show of good faith in their presence,” Khay said.
 “We’re ambassadors of a sort, after all.”

 Parker nodded.
 “Exactly what I was thinking.
 No weapons aboard their ship, for one.”